cjacker/opensource-toolchain-ch32v/README.md

 ## OpenOCD programming and debugging

-CH32V did NOT support JTAG/SWD programming and debugging interface, it had implemented a private protocol named 'RVSWD'. that's to say, you can not use  your SWD/JTAG usb adapters to program/debug CH32V. and it also can not supported by official OpenOCD (up to now, the changes WCH made to OpenOCD is not upstreamed).
+CH32V do NOT support JTAG/SWD programming and debugging interface, it had implemented a private protocol named 'RVSWD'. that's to say, you can not use your SWD/JTAG usb adapters to program/debug CH32V. and it also can not supported by official OpenOCD (up to now, the changes WCH made to OpenOCD is not upstreamed).

-You have to prepare a 'wchlink' usb adapter with WCH RiscV mcu support and build a forkd version OpenOCD with 'wlink' interface supported.
+You have to prepare a 'wchlink' usb adapter with WCH RISC-V mcu support and build a forkd version OpenOCD with 'wlink' interface supported.

 **Build and Install WCH OpenOCD:**